PrefectHQ/prefect/docs/guides/automations.md

 ## Use triggers

-You can go a step further by creating an automation that triggers a deployment when a flow run takes longer than expected.
+You can take this a step further by creating a deployment that triggers when a flow run takes longer than expected.
 You can take advantage of Prefect's [Marvin](https://www.askmarvin.ai/) library that uses an LLM to classify the data.
 Marvin is great at embedding data science and data analysis applications within your pre-existing data engineering workflows.
-In this case, you can use [Marvin's AI functions](https://www.askmarvin.ai/docs/text/functions/) to help make the dataset more information rich.
+In this case, you can use [Marvin's AI functions](https://www.askmarvin.ai/components/ai_function/#ai-function) to help make the dataset more information rich.

-Install Marvin with `pip install marvin` and [set your OpenAI API key](https://www.askmarvin.ai/welcome/tutorial/).
+Install Marvin with `pip install marvin` and [set your OpenAI API key](https://www.askmarvin.ai/welcome/quickstart/).

 You can add a trigger to run a deployment in response to a specific event.

-This example takes in a Pandas DataFrame and uses an AI function to analyze it.
+Here's an example with Marvin's AI functions.
+It will take in a Pandas DataFrame and use the AI function to analyze it.

 Here is an example of pulling in that data and classifying using Marvin AI.
 The dummy data is based on classifications you have already created.